Kuncoro

-Kuncoro (born 7 March 1973) is an Indonesian former football player.
-He was a defender and midfielder.
+Kuncoro (7 March 1973 – 18 January 2026) was an Indonesian footballer who played as a defender and midfielder.
 He played for Indonesia in the 1994 Independence Cup, the Tiger PSSI and the 1998 Tiger Cup.
 He won titles in three different seasons: with Arema in 1992−93, PSM Makassar in 1999–2000, and Persik Kediri in 2003.

 In April 2000, he was involved in an incident with Kurniawan Dwi Yulianto and Mursyid Effendi at a Crystal Meth party at the Weta Hotel, Surabaya.
-He was disciplined by the PSSI Komdis.
+He was disciplined by the PSSI Disciplinary Committee.
 After retiring, he attended a C license trainer course.
-Currently he is assistant coach for Arema.
+Until his death, he was assistant coach for Arema.

+On 18 January 2026, Kuncoro died of a heart attack while playing football at Gajayana Stadium.
+He was 52.